Renovation Loan Program

 • Draw Management Fees

-Other Highlights of the HomeStyle® Energy Loan
+Other Highlights of the HomeStyle® Refresh Loan

 • First-time homebuyers may put down as little as 3% of the purchase price plus total renovation costs.
 Other buyers may put down as little as 5% of the purchase price plus total renovation costs